MicrosoftDocs/visualstudio-docs/subscriptions/subscription-removed.md

 ### Software downloads and product keys

-Access to software downloads and product keys from within the subscriptions portal will be lost.
+Access to software downloads and product keys from within the subscriptions portal is lost.

 ### Azure DevOps

-Access to Azure DevOps requires a license and will be lost.
+Access to Azure DevOps requires a license and is lost.

 ### Other benefits

-The effects of having a subscription removed will vary.
+The effects of having a subscription removed vary.

 + Benefits with a fixed length

   Many of the benefits provided by our partners are offers that have a fixed length.
 If you've activated them prior to the removal of your subscription, many of them will be unaffected and will remain available to you until the end of their normal term.
-If you've been accessing those benefits through the subscriber portal, you'll need to access them directly on the partner site.
+If you've been accessing those benefits through the subscriber portal, you need to access them directly on the partner site.
 For example, let's say you received a Pluralsight subscription as part of a Visual Studio subscription.
-If your Visual Studio subscription is removed, you'll still have any remaining time on the training subscription but you'll need to sign in to Pluralsight's website directly.
+When your Visual Studio subscription is removed, you still have any remaining time on the training subscription, but you need to sign in to Pluralsight's website directly.

 + Benefits that require authentication

-  If you're using a benefit that's authenticated every time you sign in to Visual Studio, it won't be available if your subscription is removed.
+  If you're using a benefit that's authenticated every time you sign in to Visual Studio, it isn't available if your subscription is removed.

 + Benefits not previously activated

-  Upon removal of your subscription, you'll lose the ability to activate any additional benefits.
+  Upon removal of your subscription, you lose the ability to activate any additional benefits.

 ## Support resources